tadjh/chatjack/README.md

 - TODO Add donation link
 - TODO Optionally type gamestate into chat as it happens as a anti-latency accessibility feature, complete with unicode cards and symbols
 - TODO Add render order list to layer dynamic
-- TODO add DYNAMIC ui layer
-- TODO rename ui layer to STATIC
-- TODO move action text to dynamic ui layer

-## Quality of life

-- TODO Add Jack Queen and King portraits to cards
-- TODO Rename SearchProvider to RendererOptions or something to indicate what it actually does
-- TODO Add !stop command
-- TODO Bust lower opacity
 - TODO add particle fx
   - dust when cards hit table or flip over
   - sparkles when blackjack
   - random orbs on title screens a la vegas

+## Quality of life

+- TODO Add Jack Queen and King portraits to cards

 ## Performance & Optimization